 Body Weight is an overall measure of your body mass.
 This measurement includes all the elements of your body: bones, blood, organs, muscles, and fat.

-ActiveX app shows your weight and lets you whether it is within a healthy range or not.
+The ActiveX app shows your weight and lets you know whether it is within a healthy range or not.
 The calculation is done considering multiple factors like age, muscle-fat ratio, height, sex body fat distribution.
-ActiveX Savvy app shows you your weight by taking all these parameters into consideration.
+The weight is displayed directly on the scale without the use of the ActiveX app.

-BMI or Body Mass Index is one of the most common parameters used to decide whether you have appropriate body weight.
-It measures a person’s weight in relation to their height.
+Body Mass Index or BMI is one of the most common parameters that is used to decide whether you have an appropriate level of body weight in accordance with your height, weight, and age.
+It measures a person’s weight to their height.

-BMI plays a very important factor in considering overall health, as it can be an indicator of your overall body fat.
+BMI plays a vital role in considering overall health, as it can be an indicator of your overall body fat.
 This calculation is also used to screen for specific health conditions that may be related to disproportionate weight.